 Julia coordinates and schedules counseling with those in the community who are receiving MAT (Medication-Assisted Treatment) services to get their required counseling.
 Julia previously provided substance misuse counseling in the outpatient setting with a local methadone clinic in order to obtain her licensure.
 Prior to this, Julia worked with abuse and assault victims as well as inmates, and provided psychoeducation and groups to these populations.
 Julia is driven to help those in the community who suffered from addiction to find hope, and acceptance among their community.
 It is her goal to end the stigma of addiction and allow those affected by addiction to be able to seek help without fear of judgment, and to instead receive support in their time of need from their communities and families.

-Julia obtained her BS from Old Dominion University in Counseling and Human Services.
+Julia obtained her Bachelor’s of Science from Old Dominion University in Counseling and Human Services.
 Her hobbies include baking, quilting, travel, gardening, sports, and anything outdoors.
 Julia is a mother of four and local to the Shenandoah Valley.

 Behavioral Health Coach